-- · missions involvement and giving in their churches; - · missions discipleship opportunities through churchwide awareness events and studies; - · age-level missions discipleship groups; and - emerging leadership for the future of missions involvement.
+- · missions involvement and giving in their churches; - · missions discipleship opportunities through churchwide awareness events and studies; - · age-level missions discipleship groups (outlined in this booklet); and - emerging leadership for the future of missions involvement.

 The following WMU resources help churches by putting an easy-to-implement resource in the hands of a faithful member and immediately give your church a plan for fulfilling its role in the Great Commission.